MEEDOO99/MEEDOO/Rules-Guidebook.md

 ### A6.
 Petitions
 A 'petition' is a vote initiated by a moderator to:

 • Motion to unban someone

 • Motion to shorten someone's punishment

 • Motion to punish someone
 or get the general moderation team's opinion on something.

-To pass, a petition must have more AYE's than NAY's.

 # **Section B - General Server Rules**